-While researching her serviceman's name years later on the Internet, Ms. Glass learned that Sgt.
+While researching her soldier's name on the Internet years later, Ms. Glass learned that Sgt.
 Pirker was born in 1940 in Trout Creek, Mont., and was a gunner in the Marine Corps.

 "I had never known anything more than what was on the bracelet," said Ms. Glass.